haroldwo/abablog/content/post/smallest.md

 The answer is as following.
 ***
 The answer of that article is to use index.
-Before I read the answer, I can only complete the task "1.".
-Now, I try to write down my version to complete task "2.".
+Before I read the answer, I can only complete the task One.
+Now, I try to write down my version to complete task One and Two.
 How about yours?

 The output with the auxiliary stack of index is as below.
 That is really awesome.
 ```